-Mathematics plays an important role in competitive programming, and it is not possible to become a successful competitive programmer without good skills in mathematics.
-This section covers some important mathematical concepts and formulas that are needed later in the book.
+Mathematics plays an important role in competitive programming, and it is not possible to become a successful competitive programmer without having good mathematical skills.
+This section discusses some important mathematical concepts and formulas that are needed later in the book.